The History of ...

 Lymm CC enjoys a busy cruising schedule that encompasses cruises to the extremities of the Bridgewater Canal as well venturing onto the neighbouring Trent and Mersey and Leeds and Liverpool Canals as well as the River Irwell, Manchester Docks, Salford Quays and the Upper Reaches of the Manchester Ship Canal.
 We sometimes visit other cruising clubs in the North West such asStrawberry Island Boat Club in Doncaster, Windermere Sailing Club and Stafford Boat Club to name but a few.. usually by coach, but these visits do not generate cruising points or go towards the Three Hundred Mile Plaque!

 The Club's year commences in February with the Annual General Meeting when various aspects of the running of the Club are discussed plus the election of Principal Officers and the Committee takes place.
 Following the AGM the Treasurer is present at the Clubhouse for three Sundays between midday and two in the afternoon to collect subscriptions and mooring fees from members who wish to pay in person.
-Social events early in the year include a Valentine's Night Party usually with a novelty theme, a St Patrick's Night social and the Clubhouse has even been converted into the "Lymm Odeon" cinema (complete with usherettes and kissing seats) for "Saturday Night at the Movies".
+Social events early in the year include a Valentine's Night Party usually with a novelty theme, a St Patrick's Night social and the Clubhouse has even been converted into the "Lymm Odeon" cinema (complete with usherettes, popcorn, ice cream and kissing seats) for "Saturday Night at the Movies".
 At Easter the cruising season starts with the "Shake-Down" cruise.
 We usually cruise to either Wigan, Middlewich or Boothstown/Castlefield.
 2008's Easter Cruise saw weather ranging from brilliant sunshine to snow, wind, hail stones and rain all with a period of a couple of days... fair weather sailors we are not!
 The Opening Cruise Dance has been themed as a 1940's night on occasion and is followed by the Opening Cruise.
 This can be to Grappenhall, Walton, Dunham Massey or Stockton Heath although it has been to Preston Brook and Worsley in years gone by.
 The rest of the year is punctuated by cruises to Castlefield in Manchester, Salford Quays on the Manchester Ship Canal, a cruise down the Manchester Ship Canal on board the Mersey Ferries, the Mark Addy in Manchester on the River Irwell, Saltersford Wide (between the tunnels) on the Trent and Mersey Canal, George Gleave's Bridge near Daresbury, Spike Bridge (between Walton and Moore), Walton Park at Sale, Oughtrington, the Annual FBCC Rally (at which Lymm CC regularly wins the trophy for the most boats attending from an individual club), as well as to many other locations along the length of the canal plus the Navigation Trials which are usually held outside the Clubhouse.
 The trials involve manoeuvring boats forwards and backwards and into the arm against the clock.
 The Playing Fields behind Oughtrington Parish Hall are the location of the Boaters' Summer Games when adults and children alike compete in various games for prizes.
 The highlight of the summer is the Commodore's Summer Cruise (see later).Near the end of 2009's summer an unusual excursion was White Water Rafting near Lake Bala in North Wales.
-A couple of weeks later members of Lymm CC were the first boaters to use the moorings and access point for the Trafford Centre.
-The season ends with a Closing Cruise dance followed the next day by the Closing Cruise itself.
-This can be to Grappenhall, The Old Number Three, Dunham Massey and other various locations, usually not too far from Lymm.
+A couple of weeks later members of Lymm CC were the first boaters to use the new moorings and access point for the Trafford Centre.
+The season ends with a Closing Cruise Dance followed the next day by the Closing Cruise itself.
+This can be to Grappenhall, The Old Number Three, Dunham Massey or other various locations, usually not too far from Lymm.
 On the weekend nearest to the 5th November there is a bonfire and barbeque at Agden moorings followed shortly afterwards by the Halloween Social.
 The Annual Laying Up Dinner Dance takes place in November at venues that are able to accommodate such a discerning clientele.
 Christmas is celebrated by two Christmas Parties... one for the children and one for the adults.
 On Boxing Day there is the "Brass Monkey Cruise" to The Old Number Three at Bollington.
 This has traditionally been on Boxing Day but occasionally takes place on New Year's Day.
 The year comes to a close with a New Year's Party.
 Members let in the New Year with dancing, food, fun and games in the time honoured fashion.

 The Annual General Meeting in progress... this was the 2010 AGM